mahlemiut/cpcbuilder/README.md

 Basic Qt-based IDE for building Amstrad CPC assembly language programs

-Builds on Linux, with Qt 4.6 or later (Tested on Ubuntu) Should build on other Qt supported OSes also.
+Builds on Linux, with Qt 5.x
+Should build on other Qt5 supported OSes also.

 To build:
   qmake ide.pro